Bunsly/JobSpy/README.md

 ## Features

 - Scrapes job postings from **LinkedIn**, **Indeed** & **ZipRecruiter** simultaneously
-- Returns jobs with title, location, company, description & other data
+- Returns jobs as JSON or CSV with title, location, company, description & other data
 - Optional JWT authorization